MethaneRain/Microcontrollers/Raspberry-Pi/README.md

 #### My SD card was only showing 268mb even after a disk utility erase and refromat, but these instructions helped get all the available memeory back

 List out our drives:
 * !!
-Make sure not to erase your actual harddrive.
+Make sure not to erase your actual hard drive or other external HDs.
 BEWARE of which /dev/diskXX is your SD card !!

 ```
 $ diskutil list